Why Brazil's currency depreciation is back to haunt Lula – DW – 01/24/2025

 In November, Lula's government announced a long-awaited program to rein in public spending, including earnings caps for public-sector workers.
 At the same time, Finance Minister Fernando Haddad promised extensive tax cuts for low- and middle-income workers.
 Investors took the announcement as proof of insufficient commitment to fiscal discipline.

-Moreover, rising government expenditure, including financing for a total of 40 ministries of the Lula administration, was sending "the wrong signal," he added.
+Moreover, Rodrigues said, rising government expenditure, including the financing of a total of 40 ministries under the Lula administration, is sending "the wrong signal."

-Gilvan Bueno, a financial analyst with experience in the Brazilian banking sector, thinks the budget problem will be difficult to solve because the government "neither has a plan nor a budget" to address these problems.
-He told the CNN Money program that Brazil "spends more than it earns" and needs to become "more efficient and introduce reforms."
+Gilvan Bueno, a financial analyst with experience in the Brazilian banking sector, told CNN Money that the issue would be difficult to solve because the government "neither has a plan nor a budget" to address these problems.
+He said Brazil "spends more than it earns" and needs to become "more efficient and introduce reforms."

 Inflation begins to bite amid currency depreciation